moviik/printer/setup/debian/README.md

 1. cd ~
 1. Lets take care of systemd application management
     1. cd mik-printer/setup/debian
+    1. sed -i 's/USER_REPLACE/<your username>/g' mik-dispenser.service mik-printer.service
     1. sudo ./systemd.sh (this is silent and might take a while)
+1. Allow user to reboot with no password
+    1. Place a file "reboot" with content "%sudo ALL=(ALL) NOPASSWD: /sbin/reboot", with mode 0440 in /etc/sudoers.d
 1. Done, reboot